 First federal electoral Act

-In the 1850s under the constitutions of Victoria, New South Wales and South Australia, Aboriginal men had the same right to vote as other male British subjects aged over 21.
-However it wasn't until 1896 that Tasmania granted Aboriginal men franchise.
+In the 1850s under the constitutions of Victoria, New South Wales and South Australia, First Nations men had the same right to vote as other male British subjects aged over 21.
+However it wasn't until 1896 that Tasmania granted them franchise.

 In 1895 South Australia became the first electorate in the world to give equal political rights to both women and men.
-Aboriginal women shared these rights.
+First Nations women shared these rights.

 However, laws specifically intended to deny the vote to Aboriginal and Torres Strait Islander people were enacted by Queensland (1885), Western Australia (1893) and the Northern Territory (1922).

 The first federal electoral Act, the Commonwealth Franchise Act 1902, granted men and women of all states the right to vote.
-Indigenous people were excluded from this right unless they already had the right to vote before 1901.
+First Nations men and women were excluded from this right unless they already had the right to vote before 1901.

 Military service prompts minor reform